Laws that impact the student-to-student relationship | TCTA

 When a peer-to-peer student relationship crosses certain boundaries, students may face severe disciplinary action or criminal penalties.
 The Texas Education Code imposes requirements on districts for dealing with students who sexually assault, harass or bully other students.
-Legislation commonly known as David’s Law expands a school district’s role in off-campus cyberbullying and requires school districts to adopt certain practices and procedures to prevent bullying and cyberbullying.
-Legislation passed in 2019 provides more resources for teachers to recognize a student who is having an issue and potentially deal with the matter.
 Teachers should be aware of their responsibilities and liabilities in these situations.

 David’s Law defines “bullying” as a single significant act or pattern of acts by one or more students directed at another student that exploits an imbalance of power and involves engaging in written or verbal expression or conduct that will have the effect of physically harming a student, damaging property or placing a student in fear of harm to themselves or their property, or is severe enough to create an intimidating, threatening or abusive educational environment.

-The definition of bullying includes cyberbullying and specifically states that it applies to conduct that occurs at school or a school-related activity, on a school bus, or off school property if the conduct interferes with the student’s educational opportunities or substantially disrupts the operations of the school.
+Bullying includes cyberbullying and applies to conduct that occurs at school or a school-related activity, on a school bus, or off school property if the conduct interferes with the student’s educational opportunities or substantially disrupts school operations.
 It also requires that a school district adopt a policy that includes procedures for a student to anonymously report an incident of bullying and for providing notice of an incident of bullying to a parent or guardian of an alleged victim on or before the third business day after the incident is reported.
 The parent or guardian of the alleged bully also must receive notice within a reasonable time after the incident.

 State law mandates that districts’ student codes of conduct prohibit bullying, harassment and “hit lists”; ensure that employees enforce the prohibitions; and provide methods for managing bullying and disciplining students.
 For example, a district must transfer a bullying victim, upon parental request, to a different classroom or campus.
 Also, a special education student may not be disciplined for such conduct until an ARD meeting has been held to review the conduct.